run-and-route-hub/run-and-route-hub.github.io/index.md

 - liked the overall visual design of webpages
 - found issues regarding sign-in and sign-up pages
 - stated that route names were confusing

+Review #2:

+- found the website visually appealing
+- enjoyed the profile's page and the stats shown
+- found it weird how the routes sometimes don't make sense
+      - pointed how it is easy for people to put in false data

+Review #3:

+- found the review system useful
+      -liked the star system similar to "Yelp"
+- found problems of the profile staying the same even when logging in a different email
+- liked the color scheme of the website and how it resembles UH Manoa

+Review #4:

+- found the website visually appealing
+- didn't fiind the footer visually appealing, wanted a separation between the footer and the main page
+- found it weird how some fo the routes run through buildings and streets

 ## Team